phillbaker/terraform-provider-elasticsearch/docs/index.md

 Elasticsearch/Opensearch.
 The provider needs to be configured with an endpoint URL before it can be used.

-AWS Opensearch Service domains and OpenSearch clusters deployed on Kubernetes and other infrastructure are supported [via compatibility mode](https://opensearch.org/docs/latest/clients/agents-and-ingestion-tools/index/).
+AWS Opensearch Service domains and OpenSearch clusters deployed on Kubernetes and other infrastructure are supported.

 Use the navigation to the left to read about the available resources.